-- Regulatory acceptance of a simulation study think as a regulator - Justifications will need to be provided to prove the predictive character of a simulation study compared to a formal leachables study. - Only the end point is tested, no trend analysis possible - CONCLUSION: contributes to the E&L assessment, but this is not sufficient!
+- Regulatory acceptance of a simulation study think as a regulator - Example 2: use the drug product as simulant - Justifications will need to be provided to prove the predictive character of a simulation study compared to a formal leachables study. - Only the end point is tested, no trend analysis possible - CONCLUSION: contributes to the E&L assessment, but this is not sufficient!

-PDAPo - don't #8: What if the formulation is too complex
+Do - don't #7: What if the formulation is too complex